Graduate Coursework

 1. Registration and Coursework Policies

-You are expected to make satisfactory progress toward your degree, commensurate with your other responsibilities.
-You must maintain continuous registration either via coursework or research credits.
-You must maintain an overall B average in your coursework exclusive of CMSC 799 (Thesis Research) and CMSC 899 (Dissertation Research).
-Otherwise, your graduate admission may be terminated.
+To ensure continuous progress toward your degree, it’s imperative that you consistently meet the set expectations, commensurate with your other responsibilities.
+You must maintain continuous registration, whether through coursework or research credits.
+An overall B average must be sustained in your coursework, exclusive of CMSC 799 (Thesis Research) and CMSC 899 (Dissertation Research).
+Failure to comply may result in the termination of your graduate admission.

-If you receive a grade of I (incomplete) in any course, you must have this grade removed before you can be granted your degree.
-If you receive a grade of D or F in a graduate course, you may not complete your degree unless you raise your grade for that course to a C or higher by repeating the course.
+In instances where you receive a grade of I (incomplete) in any course, you must resolve this to a satisfactory grade before your degree can be conferred.
+If you earn a grade of D or F in a graduate course, you must retake the course and achieve a grade of C or higher to maintain your eligibility for degree completion.

 Registration and Minimum course load per semester